kubeshop/tracetest/docs/docs/getting-started/open.md

 The **Test** tab shows span attributes.
 Here you add test specs and assertions on attribute values.
 You also get a test snippets out-of-the-box for common test cases.

-In the sample below you see how to assert that all database spans return in less than `100ms`.
+In the sample below, you see how to assert that all database spans return in less than `100ms`.

 ![test specs](https://res.cloudinary.com/djwdcmwdz/image/upload/v1688476657/docs/screely-1688476653521_omxe4r.png)